davidxiao93/regexbot/README.md

 - Populate a google sheet with your source and destination regexes.
   - Sheet name is "Data"
   - Column A -> Source regex.
 Messages will be matched against this
+  - Column B -> Source channel.
+Regexbot will only respond if the messaage it sees matches one of the channels listed here.
+Blank for any channel.
+Parameters should be the channels name without the #.
+It is comma seperated
+  - Column C -> Source user.
+Regexbot will only respond if the message it sees matches one of the users listed here.
+Blank for any user.
+Parameters should be the person's username without the @.
+It is comma seperated
-  - Column B -> Destination regex.
+  - Column D -> Destination regex.
 Responses will be created with this.
     - Use \n for regex group n
-  - Column C -> Status.
+  - Column E -> Status.
 Given by regexbot and will indicate to you if the regex was successfully compiled.
     - You should not manually modify this column.
 Regexbot will overwrite all values upon reloading
 - Start the script
 - In Slack, call the command "@regexbot reload" to make regexbot reload the google sheet when desired.